Nuclei-Software/nuclei-sdk/doc/source/overview.rst

 As :ref:`figure_overview_1` shown, The Nuclei N100 SDK provides the following features:

-* Nuclei Core API service is built on top of |NMSIS|, so silicon vendors of Nuclei processors can easily port their SoCs to Nuclei N100 SDK, and quickly evaluate software on their SoC.
+* Nuclei Core API service is built on top of **modified** |NMSIS|, so silicon vendors of Nuclei processors can easily port their SoCs to Nuclei N100 SDK, and quickly evaluate software on their SoC.
 * Mainly support :ref:`design_soc_evalsoc`
 * Provided realtime operation system service via :ref:`design_rtos_freertos`, :ref:`design_rtos_ucosii` and